-Throughout the academic year, MAPSS provides a range of valuable support services to aid students in the timely completion of both their coursework and MA thesis research.
+Throughout the academic year, MAPSS provides a range of valuable research support to aid students in the timely completion of both their coursework and MA thesis research.

 MAPSS Fund for Applied Research